 - Sleep is more important than diaper-free!
 Practice EC during the daytime ONLY.
 My initial zeal for trying to catch Every.
 Single.
 Pee. probably contributed to some sleeping problems for bébé.

-- Instead of observing a la French parents) when he gave a little cry at night or during nap times, we would rush right in, un-diaper him, and set him on the pot.
-Not only were these efforts usually unproductive, but they deprived him of the chance to learn to consolidate his sleep and get the rest he needed. (
+- Instead of observing The Pause (a la French parents) when he gave a little cry at night or during nap times, we would rush right in, un-diaper him, and set him on the pot.
+Not only were these efforts usually unproductive, but they deprived him of the chance to learn to consolidate his sleep and get the rest he needed.

 The anecdotes in the EC books bias one toward thinking the practice is easy and straightforward — if you build it, they will come, and all that jazz.